-HOROVITZ, Josef.
-Lauenburg/Pommern 26.7.1874 — Frankfurt 5.2.1931.
-German Orientalist (Arabic Scholar).
+HOROVITZ, Josef (Chajim).
+Lauenburg, Pommern (Lębork in Poland) 26.7.1874 — Frankfurt 5.2.1931.
+German Oriental (Arabic) Scholar.
 Born in a Jewish family, son of the orthodox Rabbi and historian Marcus H. (1844–1910, originally from Hungary), his brother was the Rabbi and philologist Jacob H. (1873–1939).
 Educated in Frankfurt.
 Studies at Marburg and Berlin (under Sachau), Ph.D.
 1897.
 In 1898 in London.
 From 1902 PD at Berlin.
 In 1905-06 study tour in Egypt, Syria and Palestina.
-In 1907-14 Professor of Arabic at Mohammedan-Anglo-Oriental-College in Aligarh, India.
+In 1907-14 Professor of Arabic at Mohammedan-Anglo-Oriental-College (future university) in Aligarh, India.
 Also Government Epigraphist for Moslem Inscriptions.
-In 1915 returned to Frankfurt and was Professor there until his death.
+As German lost his position in 1914 and after short internment inn 1915 returned to Frankfurt.
+Then was Professor there until his death.
+Married 1907 Laura Schleier, no children.
 In the 1920s participated in the foundation of the Hebrew University in Jerusalem.

-Publications: diss.
+Publications: Diss.
 De Waqidii libroque Kitâb al magazi inscribitur.
-1897.
+48 p.
+B. 1897.

-– edited the Epigraphia Indo-Moslemica 1909-12, wrote reviews on Indian subjects in OLZ.
+– Edited the Epigraphia Indo-Moslemica 1909-12 with own contributions, wrote reviews on Indian subjects in OLZ.

 – Indien under britischer Herrschaft.
 6+136 p.
 Lp.
 1928.